-- (1) If the Registrar decides to accept the IRDA as notified, the Registrar: - (a) must notify the decision in the Official Journal: - (i) specifying the particulars of the IRDA; and - (ii) stating that, unless a notice of opposition is filed within the period allowed under paragraph 17A.29 (2) (b), the trade mark that is the subject of the IRDA will be protected in Australia in respect of the goods, services or goods and services in respect of which protection was sought; and - (b) must notify the holder, in writing, of the decision; and - (c) may notify the International Bureau, in writing, of the decision. - (2) If the Registrar made a report under regulation 17A.16 in respect of the IRDA, the Registrar:

-- (a) must notify the International Bureau of the final decision on examination in accordance with rule 17 of the Common Regulations; and - (b) must notify the holder, in writing, of the final decision on examination: and - if the final decision on examination is to accept the IRDA in whole or in part, must notify the decision in the Official Journal: - (i) specifying the particulars of the IRDA; and - stating that, unless a notice of opposition is filed within the period allowed under paragraph 17A.29 (2) (b), the trade mark that is the subject of the IRDA will be protected in Australia, to the extent of the final decision, in respect of the goods, services or goods and services in respect of which protection was sought.
+- (1) If the Registrar decides to accept the IRDA as notified, the Registrar: - (a) must notify the decision in the Official Journal: - (i) specifying the particulars of the IRDA; and - (ii) stating that, unless a notice of opposition is filed within the period allowed under paragraph 17A.29(2)(b), the trade mark that is the subject of the IRDA will be protected in Australia in respect of the goods, services or goods and services in respect of which protection was sought; and - (c) may notify the International Bureau, in writing, of the decision. - (2) If the Registrar made a report under regulation 17A.16 in respect of the IRDA, the Registrar: - (a) must notify the International Bureau of the final decision on examination in accordance with the Common Regulations; and - (b) must notify the holder, in writing, of the final decision on examination; and - (c) if the final decision on examination is to accept the IRDA in whole or in part, must notify the decision in the Official Journal: - (i) specifying the particulars of the IRDA; and - (ii) stating that, unless a notice of opposition is filed within the period allowed under paragraph 17A.29(2)(b), the trade mark that is the subject of the IRDA will be protected in Australia, to the extent of the final decision, in respect of the goods, services or goods and services in respect of which protection was sought.